-Relatively substantial amounts, sometimes even exceeding $30,000, are involved thus luring some unsavory characters.
+Relatively substantial amounts, sometimes even exceeding $30,000, are involved, thus luring some unsavory characters.
 These characters are often involved with shenanigans that may not normally find their way into the country club grill room.

-Calcutta Golf Betting Strategy
+Calcutta Betting Golf Strategy

 Know the Payouts

-It would be advisable to determine upfront whether the full pool will be paid to a charity or what percentage will be paid out to punters.
+It would be advisable to determine upfront whether the full pool will be paid to a charity or what percentage will be paid to punters.

 Study the Players

-Investigate their handicaps to determine whether they have a steady history or if there are sudden spikes or drops around competition time.
+Evaluate their handicaps to determine whether they have a steady history or if there are sudden spikes or drops around competition time.

 It would furthermore be advisable to investigate their performance during tournaments to see if there is any manipulation of their handicaps.

-Why You Should Try it?
+Why Should You Try a Calcutta?

 Calcutta in golf has nothing to do with your golfing ability and rates high on the betting scale.

-Why You Should Not Participate?
+Why Should You Not Participate in Calcutta?

 This blurs the lines for the USGA whether the golfers are playing for prize money or whether the golfers are gambling.